thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 In a public key-based key exchange, certificates and public keys are a major contributor to the size of the overall handshake.
-For example, in a regular TLS 1.3 handshake with minimal ECC certificates and no intermediate CA utilizing the secp256r1 curve with mutual authentication, around 40% of the entire handshake payload is consumed by the two exchanged certificates.
+For example, in a regular TLS 1.3 handshake with minimal ECC certificates and no subordinate CA utilizing the secp256r1 curve with mutual authentication, around 40% of the entire handshake payload is consumed by the two exchanged certificates.